ewfx/gaipl-ai-pragnya/README.md

-# 🚀 Gen AI enabled Integrated Platform Environment - Pragnya
+# 🚀 Gen AI enabled Integrated Platform Environment - Prajña

 **Prajña** (Sanskrit: **प्रज्ञा**) is the highest and purest form of wisdom, intelligence and understanding.
 Prajñā is the state of wisdom which is higher than the knowledge obtained by reasoning and inference.